ECG Releases List of Areas in Accra West to Experience 24-Hour Rolling Blackouts on April 30

 • The ECG has introduced a two-day load management schedule for Accra West following a fire at GRIDCo’s Akosombo substation

-• The rotating outages, running from Wednesday, April 29 to Thursday, April 30, will affect over 100 communities in phases lasting up to 12 hours in some areas
+• The rotating outages, running from April 29 to April 30, will affect over 100 communities in phases lasting as long as 12 hours

-• ECG says the cuts are necessary to stabilise the grid, as residents express renewed concerns over the reliability of the national power system
+• The ECG said the cuts are necessary to stabilise the grid, as residents express renewed concerns over the national power system

 In three separate notices, ECG outlined a rotating outage plan covering Wednesday, April 29, to Thursday, April 30, affecting more than 100 communities across the Accra West metropolis.